kwquan/LTA/README.md

 Airflow, PostgreSQL, PgAdmin, Docker

 This project is an end-to-end ELT[Extract,Load,Transform] pipeline that does the following:
-1) Calls the LTA API to get CrowdLevel for each station on the East-West line[https://datamall.lta.gov.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf]
+1) Calls the LTA API to get CrowdLevel for each station on the East-West line[every 10 minutes] [https://datamall.lta.gov.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf]
 2) Saves the data to volume as temp.tsv[under dags]
 3) Creates stations table in PostgreSQL if it doesn't exists
 4) Pushes temp.tsv to stations table